inf-2202-f17/1st_mandatory/README.md

 # First mandatory assignment: baby's first machine learning

+Important: to do this assignment, make sure you're in the org and use [THIS LINK](https://classroom.github.com/a/Z8Df0XWP) to create a repo.

 In this assignment you will parallellize the training of a classifier.
 I provide two datasets:
 * `spam.csv` [from UCI ML](https://archive.ics.uci.edu/ml/datasets/spambase) describes a collection of emails marked as spam or not (labelled 1 or 0).
 You want to predict whether an email is spam or not.
 The predictors (or features) in these data are things such as how often a certain word appears &c.
 This is a smallish dataset.
 * `creditfraud.csv` [from kaggle](https://www.kaggle.com/dalpozz/creditcardfraud) describes credit card transactions, some of which are fraudulent (labelled 1 or 0).
 You want to detect fraudulent transactions.
 The features are nondescript for privacy reasons.
 This dataset is considerably larger.